MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 The discussion begins with an overview of business requirements and stakeholder dynamics, highlighting the needs of customers, administrators, and third-party service providers.
 We then delve into the platform’s architectural blueprint, detailing core modules such as:

-•	User Devices (web/mobile interfaces for browsing and purchasing),
+•	User Devices (web/mobile interfaces for browsing and purchasing)

-•	Payment Gateway Integration (multi-provider support for secure transactions),
+•	Payment Gateway Integration (multi-provider support for secure transactions)
 •	AI-Powered Personalization (dynamic pricing and recommendation engines),
 •	Logistics Coordination (real-time shipping rate calculations and carrier APIs),
 •	Analytics and Reporting (data-driven insights for inventory and marketing).